Coexistence of competing first passage percolation on hyperbolic graphs: Survival of (Proof of Theorem )

 Let $t>0$ be a fixed integer, and start $\Fo$ from the origin $o$.
 Since we are dealing with the two processes $\Fo$ and $\Fl$, we need to define the set of vertices of the graph that have been reached by either process by time $t$.
 We set

 where if $v$ hosts a seed then it is included in $\Aol_t$ only if the seed has already been activated by time $t$.
 Recall that $\partial \Aol_t$ denotes the internal boundary of $\Aol_t$.
-At first sight, it is tempting to believe that, in some cases (for example when $G$ is vertex-transitive), one could have that for every $t\geq 0$ the vertex $x \in \partial \Aol_t$ that is the furthest from $o$ lies on an infinite geodesic ray which intersects $\Aol_t$ only at $x$.
+At first sight, it is tempting to believe that, in some cases (for example when $G$ is vertex-transitive), one could have that for every $t\geq 0$ the vertex $x \in \partial \Aol_t$ that is the furthest from $o$ lies on an infinite geodesic ray (w.r.t.\ the graph metric) which intersects $\Aol_t$ only at $x$.
 But this statement is not necessarily true even when $G$ is vertex-transitive and $\Aol_t$ is close to a ball; the interested reader is referred to \cite{BrieusselGournay} and references therein.
-We now prove a technical result, based on \cite[Lemma 2]{Bogopolski}, that allows us to overcome this problem. \begin{Lemma} Let $G$ be vertex transitive and hyperbolic.
-Fix two integers $\sigma> 4\delta$ and $s\geq \sigma$, and take any vertex $x\in V(G)$ of distance at least $\sigma$ from $o$.
+We now prove a technical result, based on \cite[Lemma 2]{Bogopolski}, that allows us to overcome this problem. \begin{Lemma} Let $G$ be a hyperbolic graph.
+Fix two integers $\sigma\geq 8\delta+1$ and $s\geq \sigma$, and take any vertex $x\in V(G)$ of distance at least $\sigma$ from $o$.
 Let $x_1\in \gamma_{x,o}$ be the vertex at distance $\sigma$ from $x$.
 Then, any vertex $y\in B_G(x,s)$ such that

 belongs to $B_G(x_1,s-\sigma+4\delta)$. \end{Lemma}

 Before proceeding to the proof of the above lemma, we will need another technical result. \begin{Lemma} Let $G$ be a hyperbolic graph.
 Take any geodesic triangle $\{a,b,c\}$ in $G$.
 Then, for all vertices $B,C\in V(G)$ with $B\in \gamma_{a,b}$ and $C\in \gamma_{a,c}$ such that